wubingheng111/vit-medical/README.md

 # ViT Medical

-ViT Medical is a project that implements a Vision Transformer (ViT) model for medical image analysis.
+ViT Medical is a project that implements a Vision Transformer (ViT) model for traditional Chinese medicine classification.
 This repository provides tools for training and inference using the ViT architecture, leveraging the Transformers library.

 ## Features